6. QPE with Linear Combination of Unitaries

 In this notebook, we introduce advanced techniques for encoding the Hamiltonian into a unitary: Linear Combination of Unitaries and Qubitization.
 These techniques were first introduced in the context of Hamiltonian simulation and later applied to phase estimation.

 We mainly take inspiration from Lin Lin’s lecture notes on Quantum Algorithms for Scientific Computation and from the paper Encoding Electronic Spectra in Quantum Circuits with Linear T Complexity, Babbush et al., PRX 8, 041015 (2018).
-The interested reader can read these works and references therein for the original papers where the techniques were developed.
+The interested reader is referred to these works and references therein for the original derivations.

 import time